Ebazhanov/linkedin-skill-assessments-quizzes/cybersecurity/cybersecurity-quiz.md

 - [x] CWE
 - [ ] CERT

-`Explanation: Common Weakness Enumeration (CWE) is a universal online dictionary of security defects that have been found in computer software.`
+**Explanation**:  Common Weakness Enumeration (CWE) is a universal online dictionary of security defects that have been found in computer software.

 #### Q111.
 What is cryptovirology?